The European Commission

 - Providing guidance to and support for all National Agencies on state-of-the art strategies for reaching out to a higher number of young people, increasing quality and impact of information activities as well as their inclusiveness and the sustainability and transferability of project results.

-In addition to these SALTOs, two field specific SALTO Resource Centres contribute to developing the capacities of National Agencies and organisations to work with Erasmus+, facilitating transnational cooperation, networking and mutual learning among National Agencies and different stakeholders.
+In addition to these SALTOs, two field specific SALTO Resource Centres contribute to developing the capacities of the National Agencies and beneficiary organisations to work with Erasmus+, facilitating transnational cooperation, networking and mutual learning among National Agencies and different stakeholders, mainly through Training and Cooperation Activities (TCAs).

 SALTO training and cooperation for education and training

-- offers a platform for European training activities;
+- offers a platform to support European Training and Cooperation activities (TCAs)

 SALTO training and cooperation in the field of youth

-The SALTO Training and Cooperation Resource Centre focuses on developing European youth work strategic and innovative action to ensure an overall quality approach to training strategies and activities in the youth field, and the recognition of non-formal and informal learning in youth work throughout Europe, including through:
+The SALTO Training and Cooperation Resource Centre focuses on developing European youth work strategic and innovative actions to ensure the overall quality approach to training strategies and activities in the youth field, and the recognition of non-formal and informal learning in youth work throughout Europe, including through:

 - providing support to National Agencies staff through the Knowledge Management and Staff Training